BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 2. Set a security password event
 ### 2.1 Create and set a security password event
+- Introduction
+    - This event sets security password for address.
+The address that has been configured with security password needs the signature of the security password to pass the authentication in all subsequent events.
+    - Sending this event repeatedly can change the security password, the latest security password is subject to the event that connects to the chain on the last time.
 - The full name of the interface: `trSignature`
 - Interface abbreviation: `tsi`
 - Callable methods: `Http, Websocket, command line`